Gods with anuses? This post concerns some of the elaborate ways humans seem to compensate for their anxiety about death.

 Why do we work so hard to transform our bodies into something other than what they are?
 You might think that because we are all facing certain death, we’d devote a lot of energy to trying to live healthy lives.
 You’d think that we’d have little trouble motivating ourselves to eat good food, exercise and otherwise take good care of ourselves.
 The authors noted, however, that rather than be obsessed with taken steps to lengthen our lives, most of us are obsessed with distancing ourselves from our own bodies.

-TMT is based upon the work of cultural anthropologist Ernest Becker, which has been synthesized with the writings of many notable scholars, including Soren Kierkegaard and Otto Rank.
+TMT is based upon the work of cultural anthropologist Ernest Becker.
+His work has been synthesized with the writings of many notable scholars, including Soren Kierkegaard and Otto Rank.

 According to the authors (Goldenberg, et al), humans have “sophisticated cognitive abilities” that created a big problem but then cobbled together a creative solution.
 The problem is that the evolution of our powerful ability to be conscious made us aware that we are mortal beings and that all of us are heading toward inevitable death.
 The “solution” is also offered by our highly developed cognitive abilities: we have developed the ability to wall off our cognitively toxic fear of death by “objectifying” our existences and living idealized lives free from fear of death.
 This is a powerful technique that allows us to worry about little things like paying utility bills and painting the weathered front door, even when we are in failing health in our 90’s and death looms large.